 With your dedication and hard work, and support from the Waterloo community, you can do just about anything.
 You can make history before you even graduate!

 The real question is, where do you want to go?
 Science and Business specializations prepare you to enter the workforce, start your own company, or enrol in postgraduate studies.
-Most importantly, you will cultivate soft skills that will make you an respected asset throughout your whole working career.
+Most importantly, you will cultivate soft skills that will make you a respected asset throughout your whole working career.
+These include:

 - Public speaking